asimsek/CERNComputingAccount/README.md

 TBrowser b
 ```

+> ps: Argument b is an arbitrary argument and you can change it if the b does not work.

 **This command line will open a new browser window:**

 When you see the browser, (be patient, it can be slow) double click on your root file `Results2018.root` on the left side, then `demo` and `HEiEta` histogram to see the results on the right side.